Chart Color Schemes

 Carlingford - West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Carlingford-West is notably higher than broader benchmarks.
-Among residents aged 15 and above, 49.0% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 30.5%, followed by postgraduate qualifications (15.8%) and graduate diplomas (2.7%).
-Vocational pathways account for 21.8% of qualifications, with advanced diplomas at 10.9% and certificates at 10.9%.
+Carlingford - West's educational attainment is notably higher than national and state averages.
+Among residents aged 15+, 49.0% possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+The area's educational advantage is evident in its distribution of qualifications: bachelor degrees lead at 30.5%, followed by postgraduate qualifications (15.8%) and graduate diplomas (2.7%).
+Vocational pathways account for 21.8% of qualifications, with advanced diplomas at 10.9% and certificates also at 10.9%.

 Frequently Asked Questions - Education